JoshWilbur/DEPi/Monitor/README.md

 # System Monitor Project
 Name: Joshua Wilbur

-This project contains code to run a system monitor for a Linux-based computer.
+This project contains code to run a resource monitor for a Linux-based computer.
 More to come...

 # Operating Instructions
 TBD